Hello and Welcome!

-Just before I completed graduate school, I passed the exam to be a certified health educator specialist® (CHES).
-In addition, I completed the Wellcoaches® Core Training, a top-notch health and wellness coaching program.
+Just before I completed graduate school, I passed the exam to be a certified health education specialist® (CHES).
+In addition, I completed the Wellcoaches® Core Training, a top-notch coaching program.

 1 in 2 men have a risk of being diagnosed with cancer in their lifetime and 1 in 4 men have a risk of dying from cancer in their lifetime.

 Even though I was able to earn a bachelors and a master's degree, I still had my struggles with PTSD, anxiety, and depression.
 There were times during graduate school I felt like I was losing my mind!

 In fact, I come to find out that I was not losing my mind, but that my brain was not functioning normally.